Open-Catalyst-Project/Open-Catalyst-Dataset/README.md

 and orienting the adsorbate before placing it at that site.
 We use custom code inspired by `pymatgen` to do this.
 There are 3 modes: `heuristic`, `random`, and `random_site_heuristic_placement`.
     - Identifying a binding site: First, a Delaunay meshgrid is constructed with surface atoms as nodes.
 For `heuristic`, the sites considered are on the node (atop), between 2 nodes (bridge) and in the center of the triangle (hollow).
 For `random` and `random_site_heuristic_placement`, positions of the sites are uniformly randomly sampled along the Delaunay triangles.
     - Adsorbate orientation: For `heuristic` and `random_site_heuristic_placement`, the adsorbate is uniformly randomly rotated around the `z` direction, and provided a slight wobble around `x` and `y`, which amounts to randomized tilt within a certain cone around the north pole.
 For `random`, the adsorbate is uniformly randomly rotated about its center of mass along all directions.
-    - Binding index: The adsorbate database includes information about which atoms are expected to bind.
+    - Binding atom: The adsorbate database includes information about which atoms are expected to bind.
 For `heuristic` and `random_site_heuristic_placement`, the binding atom of the adsorbate is placed at the site, whereas for `random` the center of mass of the adsorbate is placed at the site.

 ![Workflow image](ocdata_workflow.png)